-30, 2022 were \$3,361,552,823 and \$12,729,372,321, respectively.
-The nonspecial funding situation's net OPEB liability, deferred outflows of resources, deferred inflows of resources, and OPEB expense (benefit) are further allocated to employers based on the ratio of the plan members of an individual employer to the total members of the Plan's nonspecial funding situation during the measurement period July 1, 2021 through June 30, 2022.
+Allocation Methodology - GASB Statement No. 75 requires participating employers in the Plan to recognize their proportionate share of the collective net OPEB liability, collective deferred outflows of resources, collective deferred inflows of resources, and collective OPEB expense (benefit).
+The special funding situation's and nonspecial funding situation's net OPEB liability, deferred outflows of resources, deferred inflows of resources, and OPEB expense (benefit) are based on separately calculated total OPEB liabilities.
+For the special funding situation and the nonspecial funding situation, the total OPEB liabilities for the year ended June 30, 2024 were \$3,461,898,890 and \$11,427,677,896, respectively.
+The nonspecial funding situation's net OPEB liability, deferred outflows of resources, deferred inflows of resources, and OPEB situation's net OPEB liability, deferred outflows of resources, deferred inflows of resources, and OPEB situation's net OPEB liability, deferred outflows of resources, deferred inflows of resources, and OPEB situation's net OPEB liability, deferred outflows of resources, deferred inflows of resources, and OPEB situation's net OPEB liability, deferred outflows of resources, deferred inflows of resources, and OPEB expense (benefit) are further allocated to employers based on the ratio of the plan members of an individual employer to the total members of the Plan's nonspecial funding situation during the measurement period July 1, 2022 through June 30, 2024.
 Employer and nonemployer allocation percentages have been rounded for presentation purposes; therefore, amounts presented in the schedule of OPEB amounts by employer and nonemployer may result in immaterial differences.

-Net OPEB Liability - The State of New Jersey's net OPEB liability, as of June 30, 2022 was \$16,149,595,478.
-Of this amount, the net OPEB liability attributable to the District was \$151,968.
-The State of New Jersey's proportionate share of the net OPEB liability is 100%, including the proportion attributable to the District of 0.000941%.
-The total OPEB liability for the District measured as of June 30, 2022 is \$0 as a result of the Special Funding Situation with the State of New Jersey.
+Net OPEB Liability - The State of New Jersey's net OPEB liability, as of June 30, 2023 was \$15,006,539,477.
+Of this amount, the net OPEB liability attributable to the District was \$164,472.
+The State of New Jersey's proportionate share of the net OPEB liability is 100%, including the proportion attributable to the District of 0.001096%.
+The total OPEB liability for the District measured as of June 30, 2024 is \$0 as a result of the Special Funding Situation with the State of New Jersey.

-The total OPEB liability as of June 30, 2022 was determined by an actuarial valuation as of June 30, 2021, which was rolled forward to June 30, 2022.
+The total OPEB liability as of June 30, 2024 was determined by an actuarial valuation as of June 30, 2023, which was rolled forward to June 30, 2024.
 The actuarial assumptions vary for each plan member depending on the pension plan the member is enrolled in.
 This actuarial valuation used the following actuarial assumptions, applied to all periods in the measurement:

-Salary increases:
+Salary increases\:

-Public Employees' Retirement System (PERS)

-Rate for all future years

-2.75% to 6.55 based on years of service
+Public Employees' Retirement System (PE RS) Rate for all future years 2.75% to 6.55 based on years of service

-Police and Firemen's Retirement System (PFRS)

-Rate for all future years
+Police and Firemen's Retirement System (PFRS) Rate for all future years 3.25% t